Microsoft/azure-docs.cs-cz/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - V místním uživatelském rozhraní zařízení Azure Stack Edge si přečtěte **Přehled** a poznamenejte si číslo Kubernetes softwaru.
       - Ověřte, že tyto dvě verze mají kompatibilitu z mapování uvedeného v podporované verzi Kubernetes. <!--insert link-->.

-1. Máte [konfiguraci GitOps, kterou můžete použít ke spuštění nasazení ARC Azure](https://github.com/kagoyal/dbehaikudemo). `yaml`K nasazení na zařízení Azure Stack Edge budete používat následující soubory.
+1. Máte [konfiguraci GitOps, kterou můžete použít ke spuštění nasazení ARC Azure](https://github.com/kagoyal/dbehaikudemo).
+V tomto příkladu použijete následující `yaml` soubory k nasazení na zařízení Azure Stack Edge.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->